 b) ADHD have two kinds of time…plenty and none

 They are usually poor at organising their time and need you to help them break tasks down into small components.

-c) Place ADHD kids at the front of the room
+c) Place children ADHD at the front of the room

 Do not let them sit at the back of the class!!
 Seat them nearest the blackboard or close to where the teacher gives instruction.